aayla-secura/tes-0MQ/README.md

 2. **Set ticks**

 The reply indicates the values after they are set.
-Request with ticks = 0 OR reference channel > 1 is not valid and will return the current setting without change.
+Request with ticks = 0 OR reference channel > no. of channels is not valid and will return the current setting without change.
 Any other request should change the settings and be echoed back.
 The new settings will take effect at the next histogram.

+## RAW COINCIDENCE REP+REP+PUB INTERFACE

+### Window/measurement type configuration

+#### Message frames in a valid request

+1. **Coindidence window**

+   In units of 4ns.
+The value is read as an **unsigned** int16.

+2. **Measurement type**

+ * "0": area

+ * "1": peak height

+ * "2": dot product

+   The value is read as an **unsigned** int8.

+#### Message frames in a reply

+1. **Coindidence window**

+2. **Measurement type**

+The reply indicates the values after they are set.
+Request with window = 0 OR channel > no. of channels is not valid and will return the current setting without change.
+Any other request should change the settings and be echoed back.
+The new settings will take effect at the next tick.

+### Threshold configuration

+#### Message frames in a valid request

+1. **Measurement type**

+   Any valid measurement type, see measurement type configuration.

+   The value is read as an **unsigned** int8.

+2. **Channel number**

+   The value is read as an **unsigned** int8.

+3. **Threshold array**

+   The value is read as a byte buffer.

+#### Message frames in a reply

+1. **Error status**

+ * "0": OK, sending trace

+ * "1": invalid request

+2. **Threshold array**

+If measurement or channel is invalid, threshold array will be empty.
+Otherwise it will indicate the full array (length = maximum no. of photons x 4 bytes) after setting.
+If the given array was invalid (or missing, the threshold is unchanged).
+In a valid threshold array every element is greater than the previous, but there may be trailing zeroes indicating unset thresholds (the highest photon number in the stream for this channel will be the number of set threshold elements).

 # INSTALLATION